dawarazhar11/ReelForge/app/OLLAMA_SETUP.md

 ## Downloading the Required Model

-Once Ollama is installed and running, you need to download the Mistral model we use for segmentation:
+Once Ollama is installed and running locally, you need to download the Mistral model we use for segmentation:

 1. Open a terminal/command prompt
 2. Run the following command: